mathieubossaert/pl-pyodk/README.md

 ```bash
 crontab -e
 ```
-For example, run the script every day at 18:00
+For example, to run the script every day at 18:00, add this line to the crontab :
 > 0 18 * * *  psql -h localhost -p 5555 -U tester -f get_waypoint_data.sql -d field_data